WPsites/Resize-images-before-upload/readme.txt

 == Changelog ==
+= 1.1 =
+* Implemented new JS to check for Flash player that should work in IE
+* Added not regarding this plugin not working on iPhone or iPad

 = 1 =
 * Fixed issues with the new media upload system and enabling the flash runtime for otherwise incompatible web browsers
 * New clearer alert message for incompatable browsers that don't have Flash installed